 - people with physical disabilities that limit their ability to shop in a store

-- people who have weakened immune systems and want to avoid going out in public during cold and flu season
+- people with weakened immune systems who wish to avoid going out in public during cold and flu season

-- people with social anxiety disorder, post-traumatic stress disorder, or other mental health conditions that may make shopping stressful
+- those with social anxiety disorder, post-traumatic stress disorder, or other mental health conditions that may make shopping stressful or challenging

 - busy parents or caregivers

-Some of the most popular grocery delivery apps are outlined below.
+Some of the most popular grocery delivery apps are below.

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based.

-Shipt is a subscription service that offers both an Apple- and Android-compatible app, as well as a web interface.
-It is available primarily in the Southeastern United States.
+Shipt is a subscription service that offers its services via a website and an Apple and Android app.
+It is available primarily in the southeastern United States.

-The stores a person can choose to shop from vary from city to city.
+The stores a person can choose to shop in vary from city to city.
 However, they usually include a mix of grocers and other retailers, such as: